zhrfrd/MyWebsite/README.md

 # My personal site
-This is my [personal site](https://zhrfrd.github.io/faridzouheir/).
-Have a look...
+This is my [personal site](https://zhrfrd.github.io/faridzouheir/), written in HTML, CSS and Javascript.